 - Regulates your immune system and helps support the ability of macrophages to work within the body*

 - Involved in the regulation of magnesium metabolism*

 You probably already know that our skin can produce vitamin D from sun exposure.
 If you’re not getting enough sun, you may not be getting enough vitamin D. In addition, the skin produces vitamin D less efficiently as we age.
 You can also get your daily dose of vitamin D through the foods you eat.
 Just beware – some foods are fortified with vitamin D, but most foods aren’t loaded up with vitamin D – in fact, far from it.
 So if you don’t have plenty of sun exposure, your best bet is to get enough daily vitamin D with a combined effort of vitamin D rich foods and supplementation.
 The American Academy of Pediatrics recommends children and adolescents to take 600 IU of vitamin D per day.
 For adults, a daily intake between 600 and 800 IU is recommended by Institute of Medicine.

 Food Sources of Vitamin D

 Fortified orange juice

-Osteo Bi-Flex® Triple Strength with Vitamin D gives your joints the nourishment they need.* Healthy joints and bones are required for daily activities like walking, running and bending – and anything else you want to do.
-This formula includes Vitamin D to support bone density and a healthy immune system.* Osteo Bi-Flex strengthens your joints and supports flexibility and agility, so you can keep moving on your own terms.*
+Osteo Bi-Flex Triple Strength with Vitamin D gives your joints the nourishment they need.* Healthy joints and bones are required for daily activities like walking, running and bending – and anything else you want to do.
+This formula includes Vitamin D to support bone density and a healthy immune system.* Osteo Bi-Flex strengthens your joints and supports flexibility and agility, so you’re always ready for action.*